moloy900/toolesy/pages/disclaimer.md

       <section class="disclaimer-section">
         <h2>Limitation of Liability</h2>
-        <p>In no event shall <strong>SEO Tools Hub</strong> or its owners, affiliates, employees, or partners be held
+        <p>In no event shall <strong>ToolEsy</strong> or its owners, affiliates, employees, or partners be held
           responsible for any direct, indirect, incidental, or consequential damages resulting from the use of our website, tools, or resources.</p>
       </section>